The Society of Point of Care Ultrasound

 Section 10 - Quality Assurance/Performance Improvement

-Quality control is key to improving standardization of clinical ultrasound applications.
+Quality control is key to improving standardization and safety of clinical ultrasound applications.
 In order to ensure quality, facilitate education, and satisfy credentialing pathways, a clinical ultrasound quality assurance (QA) and quality improvement (QI) program should be present.
 Parameters to be evaluated might include image resolution, anatomic definition, and other image quality acquisition aspects such as gain, depth, orientation, and focus.
 In addition, the QI system should compare the impression from the clinical ultrasound interpretation to patient outcome measures such as consultative US, other imaging modalities, surgical procedures, or patient clinical outcomes.

 The QA program should have a mechanism in place to notify patients of misreads or errors which are discovered during the QA process or by incidental finding from other studies.
 This includes a mechanism to document the findings in the patient's medical record.

 The QI system design places patient safety above all other factors, while maintaining competency and striving to provide timely feedback to clinicians.
 Balancing quality of review with timely feedback is a key part of QI process design.
 Any system design should have a data storage component that enables data and image recall.
 Due to the varieties of practice settings the percentage of scans undergoing quality assurance review should be determined at the practice level by the CUSP director and the facility medical director.
-While this number can vary, a goal of 5-10% may be reasonable, adjusted for the experience of the providers and newness of the US application in that department.(cit.10)
+While this number can vary, a goal of 5-10% may be reasonable, adjusted for the experience of the providers and newness of the US application in that department.(10)

 Section 11 - Value and Safety of Clinical Ultrasound